 RW: When you trace these different arts collectives in Chinatown, each has different goals and different actors involved, but each responded to their time.
 Basement Workshop was very activist, it was involved in things like Confucius Plaza struggle, which worked to give Asian Americans jobs on building the Confucius Plaza Apartments tower in Chinatown (completed in 1975).

 Similarly, Chinatown Art Brigade is identifying gentrification, displacement, and tenants rights as the critical issues of the moment in the neighborhood.
 What’s interesting about this is that where past arts collectives were focused on building up a cultural presence, Chinatown Art Brigade is making a distinction that it is not necessarily good to have just any kind of culture, but rather that it’s through emphasizing the culture already in the neighborhood that we can really engage the people of Chinatown.

 To do this they are using many different tactics.
-They’re not just making work for a gallery space but they are very much public artists: projecting illuminations, doing well-attended panel discussions, workshops, and liaising with CAAAV (Organizing Asian Communities’ Chinatown Tenants Union).
+They’re not just making work for a gallery space but they are very much public artists: projecting illuminations, doing well-attended panel discussions, workshops, and liaising with CAAAV (Committee Against Anti-Asian Violence, umbrella organization containing the Chinatown Tenants Union).